gast04/gast04.github.io/_posts/2022-02-13-Kernel-Tweaks.md

 +   return 0;
 +}
 +

+>> cat Extension/Kconfig
+config EXTENSION
+  bool "My super duper feature"
+  default y
+	help
+    Extension for everything

+>> cat Extension/Makefile
+obj-y	+= code.o
 ```

 And thats it, the code inside `code.c` and `code.h` is omitted its just some
 functions which can be used inside the syscall and some globals to store data
 between calls and so on.

+Note that adding it to the `core-y` line is needed otherwise it will not be linked
+to the core.
+Also the `y`'s defines core, an `m` for example would stand
+for module.

 # Emulator